Part of the Revenue Operations series

 A 90-day churn reduction plan is a phased operating playbook that diagnoses why customers leave, fixes the highest-impact gaps first, and installs the ongoing cadence to keep churn low.
 It's not a retention marketing campaign.
 It's an operational intervention that changes how the company handles at-risk customers every week.

 Most teams treat churn as a customer success problem.
 It's not.
 Churn is a product, onboarding, and revenue operations problem.
 The CS team reports the symptom.
-Product, sales, and onboarding created the cause.
-I've run this diagnostic in nine engagements since 2021, and the root cause sits outside of CS in every single one.
+Product, sales, and onboarding often created the cause.
+In PMGuru's operating view, the root cause sits outside CS more often than executives expect.

 Why Does Churn Spike at Growth-Stage Companies?